Policy Optimization for Personalized Interventions in Behavioral Health: Full Model and Policy

+The main difference between $\DPI$ and one iteration of the usual policy iteration (PI) is that $\DPI$ operates on the $q$-function, which is specific to an individual patient.
+PI, in contrast, operates on the state space of the system MDP.
+Specifically, for a state profile $\bS = (S_1, \dots, S_N)$ and action profile $\bA = (A_1, \dots, A_N)$, PI operates on the function $Q_{t}^\pi(\bS, \bA)$ defined as

-The main difference between one iteration of PI and $\DPI$ is that PI uses the function $Q:\cS^N \times \cA_N \rightarrow \bR$ defined in \eqref{eq:Q}, whereas $\DPI$ uses the function $q: \cS \times \{0, 1\} \rightarrow \bR$ defined in \eqref{eq:q}. $Q$ takes as input the \textit{system} state and action, while $q$ takes as input the state and action of a single patient -- this induces a large disparity in how easy it is to estimate these two functions from data.
-Note that the size of the system state and action space is $|\cS|^N$ and $N \choose B$, respectively, whereas the size of the state and action space for a single patient is $|\cS|$ and 2, respectively.
-Then, if one used a tabular approach to estimating these functions, learning $Q$ requires estimating $|\cS|^N {N \choose B}$ quantities, while learning $q$ requires estimating $2N|\cS|$ quantities (since there is a $q$ function for each patient).
-The latter is an exponentially fewer number of estimation tasks than the former.
+The advantage of the decomposition (using $q$ rather than $Q$) is in its ease of estimation.
+Note that the size of the state and action space for the system MDP is $|\cS|^N$ and $N \choose B$, respectively, whereas the size of the state and action space for a single patient is $|\cS|$ and 2, respectively.
+Then, if one used a tabular approach to estimating these functions, learning $Q_t$ requires estimating $|\cS|^N {N \choose B}$ quantities, while learning $q_{it}$ for every $i$ requires estimating $2|\cS|N$ quantities.
+The latter is an \textit{exponentially} fewer number of estimation tasks than the former.

+The disadvantage of the decomposition is that since the individual $q$ functions do not take as input the entire system state, it loses information.
+That is, for a system state $\bS =(S_1, \dots, S_N)$ and action profile $\bA =(A_1, \dots, A_N)$, the sum of the $q$-values do not correspond to the $Q$-value: $\sum_{i=1}^N q_{it}^{\pi}(S_i, A_i)\neq Q_t^{\pi}(\bS, \bA)$.
+This introduces a bias in the improvement step of policy iteration.
+This can lead to an undesirable behavior where policy iteration does not always result in an improvement (formalized next in \cref{prop:dpi_can_be_worse}).

+Therefore, the decomposition improves the ease of estimation, but comes at a cost of losing information.
+In \cref{s.theory}, where we study a stylized model, we establish a performance guarantee based on the decomposed $q$ values.
+This guarantee relies on the baseline policy, $\pi$, to be randomized, and the performance guarantee improves as the number of interventions that $\pi$ gives decreases.
+Both of these features, randomization and a small number of interventions, aids in reducing the extent of impact of the bias.